stevinz/awesome-game-engine-dev/README.md

     - #### Game Framework <a name="CSharp-Game-Framework"></a>
         - :tada: [FNA](https://fna-xna.github.io) [:octocat:](https://github.com/FNA-XNA/FNA) : Accuracy-focused reimplementation of the Microsoft XNA Game Studio 4.0 libraries.
         - :tada: [Monofoxe](https://github.com/Martenfur/Monofoxe) : Game engine designed to simplify working with, and built on [MonoGame](https://www.monogame.net).
-        - :tada: [MonoGame](https://www.monogame.net) [:octocat:](https://github.com/MonoGame/MonoGame) : Framework for creating powerful cross-platform games in C#.
+        - :tada: [MonoGame](https://www.monogame.net) [:octocat:](https://github.com/MonoGame/MonoGame) : :fire: Framework for creating powerful cross-platform games in C#.
 The spiritual successor to XNA with thousands of titles shipped across desktop, mobile, and console platforms.
         - :tada: [Nez](https://github.com/prime31/Nez) : Feature-rich 2D framework that sits on top of [MonoGame](https://www.monogame.net).
 Provides a solid base for you to build a 2D game on.
         - :tada: [Protogame](https://github.com/RedpointGames/Protogame) : Cross-platform 2D / 3D game engine for C#, built on top of MonoGame.
     - #### Graphics: 3D <a name="CSharp-Graphics-3D"></a>